Credible

 Credible started with a list of 44 major lenders and ruled out 36 because they didn’t offer home equity loans.
 Credible then gathered as much information as possible from the eight lenders’ websites to evaluate their home equity loans and chose the best six.

-If you can’t find what you need from these six lenders’ offerings, or just want to shop around more, Credible recommends checking out local and regional credit unions and banks for more home equity loan options.
-Or, shop with Credible to find a great rate on a cash-out refinance or personal loan.
+If you can’t find what you need from these lenders’ offerings, we recommend checking out local and regional credit unions and banks for more home equity loan options.

 Check out: Have Bad Credit and Want a Home Equity Loan?
 Here’s What to Do